 6. Customer support

-Customer support covers many aspects, and should be accessible in the local language, including:
+Customer support covers many aspects and should be accessible in the native language, including:

 - Bot chats